atomone-hub/genesis/README.md

 ## AtomOne Governance

-Ultimately this hub is owned by the $ATOM1 holders.
+Ultimately this hub is owned by the $ATONE holders.

 We will prioritize all of these items:
 [github.com/decentralists/DAO](https://github.com/decentralists/DAO/tree/main/governance)